clebert/llama2.zig/README.md

 ## llama2.zig

+> Inference Llama 2 in pure Zig

 This is an implementation of the excellent [llama2.c](https://github.com/karpathy/llama2.c) by Andrej Karpathy, translated into Zig.

 My goal is to learn Zig while simultaneously gaining a better understanding of LLMs.
-Admittedly, I don't have much expertise in either of these topics :)
+Admittedly, I don't have much expertise in either of these topics.

 If anyone takes the time to read through my code, I'd appreciate any feedback that can improve my Zig programming skills.
 Admittedly, the code is a bit rough around the edges at the moment.
 My